wandb/codesearchnet/README.md

      The cache location is used to cache training/test data and can grow to ~3GB) and should be a location on a local disk.
 For reference, here are instructions on how to obtain a [SAS token](https://docs.microsoft.com/en-us/azure/storage/common/storage-dotnet-shared-access-signature-part-1)

-  3. Setup [WandB](https://docs.wandb.com/docs/started.html) per the instructions below if you would like to share your results on this platform.
+  3. Setup [WandB](https://docs.wandb.com/docs/started.html) per the instructions below if you would like to share your results on their platform.
+This is a recommended step as they are hosting the leaderboard for this task.

   ## Running The Code